 Fragrance and Balenciaga were always inextricably linked, in women’s hearts.
 Balenciaga Le Dix was one of the most acclaimed fragrances of its time, created by Francis Fabron (who also made L’Air du Temps).
 There was elegant and mysterious Quadrille, and La Fuite des Heures: each of them a final couture ‘touch’, for Balenciaga clients who wore the real thing – and for those around the world who could only dream of doing so.

-Then Florabotanica was launched, in 2012: a ‘secret garden’ of a fragrance, fusing amber, rose, carnation, mint and vetiver, represented in the so-striking ad. campaign by ‘Twilight’ superstar Kirsten Stewart.
+Then Florabotanica was launched, in 2012: a ‘secret garden’ of a fragrance, fusing amber, rose, carnation, mint and vetiver, represented in the so-striking advertising campaign by ‘Twilight’ superstar Kristen Stewart.
 The actress admitted she’d never even been interested in perfume before.
 ‘There’s something natural about it… it’s very alive.
 I think that as a young person wearing it – considering that I’ve never worn a scent – it kind of puts you on this level of, like, “Whoa, check me out.'”